 The former is predominant in Sri Lanka and Southeast Asia, while the second developed in East Asia.
-The feautured image to the left is from Chiang Rai, Thailand.
+The featured image on this post is from Chiang Rai, Thailand.

 We find in Southeast Asia a number of Buddhist temples.
 Some of them are part of rather extravagant construction works.
 Myanmar boasts some of the most fantastic complexes of Buddhism anywhere.

 The several thousands of small and large temples scattered on the plains of Bagan in the northwest of Myanmar are undoubtedly a gem on Earth.
 And so might be said of the golden stupa of Shwedagon in the country’s former capital of Yangon (Rangoon).
-On the other hand, the Shwedagon is by far the only gilded pagoda in Myanmar.
+The Shwedagon is by far the only gilded pagoda in Myanmar.

 Tibetan Buddhism is not only found in Tibet, but also in Bhutan, Mongolia and even China – to mention some.
-This is a school known for its richness in ceremonies, monasteries and for its emphasis on techniques in yoga and meditation.
+This school is known for its rich ceremonies, monasteries, and for the emphasis on techniques in yoga and meditation.

 I found it extremely thrilling to witness how the devout followers in Tibet were circling the Jokhang temple in Lhasa.
-They would stand with their arms stretched up, then lie down and stretch out on the ground – in a slow movement all around the temple before entering it.
+They would stand with their arms stretched up, then lie down and stretch out on the ground.
+This ritual was repeated in a slow movement all around the temple before they would enter it.

 In Mongolia the Communist leadership banned religion, killed believers and destroyed most places of worship.
-The one pictured in this video has only in recent years been allowed to operate.
+The one in this video reopened only a few years ago.
 In 2011 I also went to a Lama temple in Beijing, featured in a video here.
 In both temples I got the clear notion that the believers were unsure of how to behave: They were learning religious customs that had been long forgotten or at least hidden.

 Zen is another school within the Mahayana Buddhism branch.
 It developed in China and spread to Vietnam, Korea and Japan.
-Meditation, not knowledge of sutras and doctrine are emphazed.
+They emphasise meditation, not knowledge of sutras and doctrine.
 I loved the tranquillity I found in the temple gardens of Kamakura and Kyoto in Japan.

-It is fascinating how the extremely hectic life of the Japanese is counterbalanced by the tranquility of their temple gardens.
+It is fascinating how the Japanese counterbalance their extremely hectic life with the tranquility of their temple gardens.
 I found it amazing, but then again, Japan is a country full of contradictions.